deepaucksharma/trace-aware-reservoir-otel/README.md

        api-key: ${NEW_RELIC_LICENSE_KEY}
    ```

+## Monitoring

+The processor exports several metrics to monitor its operation:

+- `reservoir_sampler.reservoir_size`: Current number of spans in the reservoir
+- `reservoir_sampler.window_count`: Total spans seen in the current window
+- `reservoir_sampler.trace_buffer_size`: Number of traces in the buffer
+- `reservoir_sampler.lru_evictions`: Number of trace evictions from the buffer
+- `reservoir_sampler.checkpoint_age`: Time since the last checkpoint

+See [TECHNICAL_GUIDE.md](docs/TECHNICAL_GUIDE.md) for a complete list of metrics and monitoring recommendations.

 ## Extending the Collector

 This processor can be integrated into custom OpenTelemetry Collector distributions.
 To include it in your distribution: